joaopcoelho/audiobooks-as-podcasts/HOW_TO.md

 ✅ **How to add new episodes**

+* Download the audiobook using yt-dlp (e.g. `yt-dlp -x --audio-format mp3 <youtube-url>`)
-* Upload the MP3 file.
+* Upload the MP3 file to Google Drive.
+    * If file is more than 100mb - split it using Audacity.
 * Create a new `<item>` block in `feed.xml` with:
   * Title
   * Enclosure URL (Google Drive direct link)
   * Unique `<guid>`